alexrozman/angular-database-schema-sample/README.md

 # Angular database schema sample

-Developer sample written in Angular, demonstrating how to use the Gemini API and function calling to collaboratively and iteratively create a database schema using natural language prompts.
+Developer sample written in Angular, demonstrating how to use the OpenAI API with GPT-4o and function calling to collaboratively and iteratively create a database schema using natural language prompts.

 <a href="https://idx.google.com/import?url=https://github.com/google-gemini/angular-database-schema-sample">
 <picture>